No posts were found.

-The VSCS online course consists of five NASA-developed modules compiled to expand students’ knowledge of aerospace history, science, exploration and technology, and prepare the Scholars for participation in a Summer Academy at NASA Wallops Flight Facility in Wallops Island, VA.
+The VSCS online course consists of five NASA-developed modules compiled to expand students’ knowledge of aerospace history, science, exploration, and technology and prepare the selected Scholars for participation in a Summer Academy at NASA Wallops Flight Facility in Wallops Island, VA.
 Learning will take place through weekly reading assignments, simulations, viewing video segments, conducting engineering design challenges, and participating in online discussions.
-Learning will be demonstrated through completion of case study analyses, real-world math application problems, quizzes, participation in online discussions, essays, and a capstone experience.
+Learning will be demonstrated through the completion of case study analyses, real-world math application problems, quizzes, participation in online discussions, essays, and a capstone experience.
 These activities are submitted in sequential order every four weeks and posted through the VSCS online course website.
-All activities within the modules are reviewed and evaluated by a certified Virginia educator through the online system with detailed feedback provided.
+All activities within the modules are reviewed and evaluated by a certified Virginia educator through the online system, with detailed feedback provided.

 • Formal education experience teaching earth science, aviation, and/or integrative STEM education, preferred

-• Ability to attend mandatory Master Teacher Training, November 30 in Hampton, Va.
+• Ability to attend mandatory Master Teacher Training on November 4, 2023.

 • Moodle coursework/programming a plus

 The Master Teacher will facilitate the VSCS online coursework for approximately 30 Scholars in preparation for the potential participation in the Summer Academies at NASA Wallops Flight Facility (WFF) in Wallops Island, VA.
 The purpose of the VSCS program is to provide online coursework for the Scholars to acquire knowledge of NASA, Earth and Aerospace exploration, and key STEM (science, technology, engineering, and math) skills.
 The top 120 performing Scholars from across Virginia who successfully complete the coursework will attend a seven-day, residential program in which they will undertake a teamed-aerospace mission design project at WFF.